 Torrance Domestic Violence Lawyer

-Domestic Violence Attorney in Torrance, CA
+Domestic Violence Attorney in South Bay and Los Angeles County

 If you are facing a domestic violence allegation, the first thing you will want to do is seek clarity on the severity of the charge.
 Most domestic violence charges in California fall under Penal Code 243(e)(1), which is a misdemeanor charge.
 However, depending on the details of your case, your charge may classify as a felony.
 Receive a thorough and honest evaluation with one of the lawyers at Ernenwein & Mathes, LLP.